Serving amount: 8 portions

-- Heat a large pot and add the onion.
-Pour over the olive oil and sauté until the onion is golden brown.
+- Heat a large pot with olive oil and add the leek, sauté until the leek is golden.

-- Add the carrot and celery and let it simmer for about 10 min.
+- Add the fennel and celery and let it simmer for about 10 min.

-- When beginning to sense the garlic fragrance, add the mushrooms into the pot.
-Sauté the vegetables until the mushrooms loose their water and a a bit of sauce is formed in the pot.
+- Add the mushrooms into the pot and sauté until the mushrooms loose their water and a a bit of sauce is formed in the pot.
 Cook for another 5 minutes.

-- Now add the rice, mix well and add the wine or vinegar.
+- Now add the rice, mix well and add the vinegar.